Updated: Nov 12, 2021

 With a new theme every quarter, our Imagine It storytelling pack will include:

 * A fun AND feasible craft activity (promise)

 * A story starter for children to develop

 * Handy how-to tips

-* Word of the month (and how to use it)
+* Word of the quarter (and how to use it)

-* Monthly 'Imagine Them' mini profiles of famous faces and historical someone's
+* 'Imagine Them' mini-profiles of famous faces and historical someone's